ayumi-cloud/fast/specs/flyout/flyout.md

 ![Popover](./images/salesforce-popover.png)
 ##### Popover from Evergreen
-- triggered by a button
+- Triggered by a button
 - https://evergreen.segment.com/components/popover/

 ![Popover](./images/evergreen-popover.png)

 ##### Microsoft Windows Developer Flyout, Text Only
-*Note:* the button is not part of the Popover, but shown for context as an anchor element.
+*Note:* The button is not part of the Popover, but shown for context as an anchor element.
 ![Text Only](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/images/flyout-wrapping-text.png)

 ##### Microsoft Windows Developer Flyout, Actionable
-*Note:* the button is not part of the Popover, but shown for context as an anchor element.
+*Note:* The button is not part of the Popover, but shown for context as an anchor element.
 ![Actionable More Info](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/images/flyout-example2.png)

 #### Inline Dialog from ATLAssian